-Flying is the safest form of long distance transport the world has ever known.
-In 2017, a total of 4.1 billion passengers flew safely on nearly 42 million flights.
-There were no fatal accidents involving jet passenger aircraft and the fatal accident rate was 0.14 per million flights--the equivalent of one fatal accident for every 6.7 million flights.
+Flying is the safest form of long-distance transport the world has ever known.
+In 2018, some 4.3 billion passengers flew safely on over 46 million flights.
+The fatal accident rate was 0.28 per million flights, the equivalent of one fatal accident for every 4.2 million flights.

 Yet we still have accidents, so we know there is room for improvement.
 Each fatality is a tragedy.
 And that rededicates everyone in the aviation industry to our common goal of having every flight take-off and land safely.